PHILADELPHIA REFLECTIONS

 October, all over.

 Along the Atlantic east coast, the end of August to the middle of September, is hurricane season.
 That's when houses blow down in Florida, and heavy rains hit Pennsylvania.
 Admiral Howe might have had some clue to this, since Franklin made his observation around 1750, and storms are important to Admirals.
 But very likely his brother the General just thought it was one of those things when the British landing at Elkton, Maryland in late August 1777 was greeted with an unusually severe downpour of rain.
-Howe had planned to surprise Washington from the rear by hitting the ground running.
+Howe had planned to surprise Philadelphia from the rear by hitting the ground running on horseback.
+However, he underestimated the debilitating effect on the horses of three weeks at sea on sailboats; to unload and forage horses during a hurricane was almost too much for the plan.
 For that purpose, he had given orders for the troops to disembark without waiting to pitch camp, or unpacking their gear.
-But the rain gave Washington several extra days to organize a defense, and it also made it impossible for the British horses to forage very much after their long confinement aboard ship.
-Howe, whose trademark was surprise, deception, outflanking, had anticipated a sudden thrust into the backyards of unprepared Philadelphia.
+But the drenching rain gave Washington several extra days to organize a defense, although he has been given too little credit for the strenuous accomplishment of moving an army from Bucks County to the banks of the Brandywine in that weather.
+Howe, whose trademark was surprise, deception, outflanking, had anticipated a sudden cavalry thrust into the backyards of unprepared Philadelphia.
 What he got was 2000 casualties in the biggest battle of the Revolutionary War, against Washington's well-prepared defense along the steep-sided Brandywine Creek.

 One has to have equal admiration for Washington.
-Although he was dislodged from his position, and lost the opportunity to catch the British in a hostile region without a reliable source of supplies once the fleet weighed anchor, he still had his army of marksmen and deer hunters.
+Although he was dislodged from his position, losing the opportunity to catch the British in a hostile region without a reliable source of supplies once the fleet weighed anchor, he preserved his army of marksmen and deer hunters intact during the retreat.
 The two armies started at roughly the same size, and Washington had only about 1300 casualties; his men had more certain supply sources, and they were fighting for their homes.
-Just about the one weakness of the Continental Army was its discomfort with bayonet warfare.
+The British, somewhat outnumbered, had the prospect of fighting their way without resupply through an enemy's home territory, capturing the enemy's capital, but still facing the possibility that the British fleet might not get past the Delaware River defenses.
+If that happened, they could celebrate their victory by starving to death.
+Just about the only weakness of the Continental Army was its discomfort with bayonet warfare.
 They could hit a squirrel at a hundred yards, but those long bayonets on the end of very long muskets were designed to protect foot soldiers from cavalry charges.
-It takes training to put the butt of the musket against a stone on the ground, and hold your ground against a galloping troop of horsemen, trusting that at the last moment the horse will rear back and throw the rider.
+It takes training to put the butt of the musket against a stone on the ground, hold your ground against an oncoming gallop of horsemen, and trust that at the last moment the horses will rear back and throw the riders.
+But it also takes naked bravado to wave a sword and ride full tilt into a forest of pointing bayonets, trusting that at the last moment the defenders will break and run.

 But Washington knew what he was doing.
-He pulled the troops back to Chester, then over the Schuylkill to the Germantown encampment, then up the river to Norristown, the first ford in the river that Howe must use when the boats and bridges were destroyed.
-The river would hold the British while the Americans came at them from the rear.
-Washington picked his battlefield in Chester County, and got ready to fight the second installment of the Battle of Brandywine.
+He pulled the troops back to Chester, then over the Schuylkill to the Germantown encampment at Fox and Queen Lane, then up the Schuylkill to Norristown, the first ford in the river that Howe must use when the boats and bridges were destroyed.
+The river would hold the British while the Americans came at them from the rear; this was essentially the same river strategy he used at the battle of Trenton.
+Washington picked his battlefield in Chester County and got ready to fight the second installment of the Battle of Brandywine.
+The campus of Immaculata University now occupies the site.

-And then it rained.
+And then it rained, again.
 Hard.
 The gunpowder on both sides was soaked, useless.
 In what has come to be known as the "Battle of the Clouds", the fighting was called off by mutual agreement.
-The second hurricane of the year had arrived, and Washington more less helplessly had to watch Howe take over Philadelphia unopposed.
+The second hurricane of the year had arrived, and Washington more or less helplessly had to watch Howe take over Philadelphia unopposed.
+He lost the capital, provoking dismay among the colonists, but his masterful strategy taught the British to respect him.
+When the British were later considering whether to hold or abandon Philadelphia, this growing respect for their adversary helped tilt their thinking toward prudence.

-But not before Howe once more showed he was not the lazy slacker that others had called him.
+But that was not before Howe once more showed he too was not the lazy slacker that others had called him.
 General "Mad Anthony" Wayne was dispatched with fifteen hundred troops to hassle the rear of Howe's army.
-He was confident that he could hide his troops in the area where he had been brought up, but the region had many Torys to report his movements.
+Wayne was confident he could hide his troops in the Radnor area where he had been brought up, but the region in fact had many Torys to report his movements.
 Howe ordered Major General Lord Charles Grey to take the flints from his troops' muskets, attack the American camp near Paoli's tavern in the night, and use only bayonets.
-Waynes's troops were scattered and slaughtered, in what came to be known as the Paoli massacre.
+Waynes' troops were scattered and slaughtered, in what came to be known as the Paoli massacre.